LGBTQ history in Vermont: 2010s

 In 2018, Christine Hallquist won the primary election for Vermont governor, making her the first transgender person to do so.

 2020s

 The 2020s have seen a number of LGBTQ Vermont residents be elected to positions of power within the state.

 In 2020, Taylor Small was elected to the Vermont House of Representatives, becoming the state's first openly trans legislator.

 In 2021, Becca Balint became the Vermont Senate's President pro tempore, making her the first woman and first openly LGBTQ person to hold the position.
 In November 2022, Balint was elected to the federal House of Representatives, making her the first openly LGBTQ congressperson and first congresswoman from Vermont.

 In 2022, Michael Pieciak became the first openly LGBTQ person to hold the role of Vermont treasurer.

-In 2024, Burlington elected Emma Mulvaney-Stanak as mayor, making her the city's first women mayor and first openly LGBTQ mayor.
+In 2024, Burlington elected Emma Mulvaney-Stanak as mayor, making her the city's first woman mayor and first openly LGBTQ mayor.